gabidiac11/programare-avansata/PA_2/README.md

 ## Addressed exercises
 ### Compulsory (1p)
-The code around this section of the lab is placed in the package named `pa.lab1.compulsory`.
+The code around this section of the lab is placed in the package named `pa.lab1.compulsory` (which is wrongly named - it should be lab2).
 It has a the following classes: Main, Problem, Source, Destination and the enum SourceType.

 I believe I followed through all the requirements: